Experimentation Brain

 • time-based counterfactual testing

-Scaling decisions must consider incremental value, not only conversion attribution.
+Scaling decisions must consider incremental value, not only attribution.

 Measurement Integrity Protocol